Developing joined-up approaches in local government

 User Research and UI

-How can Barking and Dagenham Council rethink its relationship with primary schools and efficiently collaborate with them in order to prevent child neglect and support children and families at risk early on?
+How can the London Borough of Barking and Dagenham efficiently collaborate with primary schools in order to prevent child neglect and support children and families at risk early on?

 A Partner Information Portal for secure sharing of crucial data between primary schools and the council;